Zone 5

 Alabama train yard

 On the right is an early 20th century view looking down from Highland Park and we have tried to identify that tank in the distance.
 Neil Sullivan provided this shot of the Alabama train yard before 1920, and this certainly could be that tank.
 The yard was bounded by Alabama, WIlliams, Belmont and Sutter and serviced the Fulton Elevated line.
 The tank, however belonged to the Brooklyn Union Gas Company.
-It was apparently removed in the 1920s.

 P.S.
 174